What does my baby look like?

 However, if it is smelly, itchy or a yellowy-greenish colour, contact your doctor or midwife as you may have an infection that needs to be treated.
 If the discharge is heavy, use a sanitary pad, not a tampon.

-Between 20 and 38 weeks you’ll be offered a whooping cough vaccination to boost your levels of antibodies, which will then be passed on to your baby for protection.
+You’ll be offered a whooping cough vaccination to boost your levels of antibodies, which will then be passed on to your baby for protection.

-Comprehensive research into the vaccine has shown that it’s very safe, with no ill-effects for pregnant women or their babies.
+Research into the vaccine has shown that it’s very safe, with no ill-effects for pregnant women or their babies.

-Can I exercise with symphysis pubis dysfunction (SPD)?
+Living with symphysis pubis dysfunction (SPD)?

 If you’re suffering with SPD, try different exercises until you find one that works.
 Some women say cycling causes no pain while walking is very painful, others recommend swimming or aquanatal exercises.